2020 Impact Report

-More Of What We Did In 2016
+More of What We Did in 2020

-Museums’ economic impact nationally*
+Museums’ economic impact

-- $21 billion directly contributed to the U.S. economy
+- $510.6 million contributed to the GDP

 “Yearlong research and personal interviews have revealed an array of historical perspectives and motivations that many students are not exposed to.
-Every year of participation has improved my research, writing and interview skills — many of which can be applied in other settings.”
+Every year of participation has improved my research, writing and interview skills, many of which can be applied in other settings.”